HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - Brakes must work on all four wheels.
 Drum brakes on rear only.

-- Front may run single piston stock caliper brakes only.
+- OEM single piston steel caliper brakes on front only.

 - One master cylinder only.

-- No brake pressure adjusters or block off valve of any kind.
+- No hydraulic brake pressure adjusters or block off valve of any kind.

 - No part of frame can be lower than 6 inches from the ground, with driver and safety equipment, before and after the race.